1

 -

-Special Care: Monitor for boxwood blight and treat as necessary.
+Special Care: Watch for common pests like aphids and spider mites; treat as necessary

 Share